 Others have failed to replicate in recent work.
 Furthermore, some interventions appear to have potential based on existing correlational data, but have limited data to support their efficacy, or have yet to be tested.
-Although this table can provide preliminary guidance, it does not contain information regarding effect sizes (i.e. the impact that can be achieved by the intervention) or the longevity of the intervention's effect.
+Although this table can provide preliminary guidance, it does not contain information regarding effect sizes (i.e. the impact that can be achieved by the intervention) or the longevity of the intervention's effect (see Table S1 in the Supplemental Materials for a more comprehensive overview of the reviewed studies and interventions).
 In the future, we hope that further research will enable the creation of an even more all-inclusive 'menu of options' from which researchers and practitioners can select the most appropriate interventions.